pwikapanel/sites/en source/SYNC/SYSTEM/Fonts/README.txt

 Note: you should only install WOFF files — no subfolders or other files.

-4 ———— Activate the fonts in Svija Cloud
+4 ———— Activate the fonts in Pwika Cloud

 Once a page has been visited, missing fonts will appear in the font list.

-- Go to Svija Cloud › Fonts
+- Go to Pwika Cloud › Fonts
 - Fill in either the “WOFF Filename” field, or
 - Check “Google font”

-For more information, visit tech.svija.com/fonts
+For more information, visit tech.pwika.com/fonts